Parcelli/Introduction-to-QIIME/Workflow-microbiome.md

 The metadata contains information on: [age at the time of collection, birth mode and diet of the child, the type of DNA sequencing]
 In QIIME2 metadata is usually stored as a TSV file (Tab separated file format).QIIME has a metadata formating requirement that can be checked using Keemei (Rideout et al., 2016)
 #### Validating metadata
-Metadata files stored in Google Sheets can be validated using Keemei ; an open-source Google Sheets plugin available at[Keemei](https://keemei.qiime2.org)
+Metadata files stored in Google Sheets can be validated using Keemei ; an open-source Google Sheets plugin available at [Keemei](https://keemei.qiime2.org)

 Once Keemei is installed, in Google Sheets select Add-ons > Keemei > Validate QIIME 2 metadata file to determine whether the metadata file meets the required formatting of QIIME 2.
 ## Importing sequence files and metadata